a woman stares at the viewer, upset, while her boyfriend sits in the bed behind her with his hand over his face

 These are our fears with being so freely open about it.
 We all want to be in love, marry, and live happily ever after; but sometimes, that’s not the case.
 I feel that people say they want something, but as soon as they get it, they realize that it’s not what they thought they wanted.

-What are we looking for in a partner?
+What should we look for in a supportive partner?

-But, what I realized is that I asked for what I didn’t want in a man because of all the bad relationships I was in, and I forgot to pray about what I wanted as well.
+But, what I realized is that I asked for what I didn’t want in a man because of all the bad unbalanced romantic history I was in, and I forgot to pray about what I wanted as well.

 You see, not everyone can deal with someone being open with their HIV status, no matter how much they love you.
-HIV and love together is a struggle because of the stigma.
+Navigating dating and HIV is a struggle because of the stigma.
 A person doesn't have to be living with HIV to be embarrassed or feel some kind of way about this virus and the relationship may not make it because HIV plays a huge part in our lives.

 What I want you to do is to ask for what you want and don’t want in a relationship.
 If someone can’t meet those needs, then they’re not for you.